 Advice and guidance on retired GPs returning to practice during Covid-19 in relation to the General Medical Council (GMC), National Performers List (NPL), Training & Support, DBS and Contracts.

 Emerging data indicates that people from Black, Asian and Minority Ethnic (BAME) backgrounds are being disproportionally affected by Covid19.
-The BMA has called upon the NHS to introduce an effective system of risk assessment for all doctors, including those from a BAME (black, Asian or minority ethnic) background and ensure that doctors can work in a way that minimises risk to themselves and patients. for further details please click HERE .
+The BMA has called upon the NHS to introduce an effective system of risk assessment for all doctors, including those from a BAME (black, Asian or minority ethnic) background and ensure that doctors can work in a way that minimises risk to themselves and patients.
 Colleagues may also find the BAME Risk Assessment Form from Team Prevent helpful in this this task.

-For legal advice on business disruption, absences, travel plans, school closures of contingency plans/workforce planning please click HERE to see the Guide produce by Clarkson Wright & Jakes
+For legal advice on business disruption, absences, travel plans, school closures of contingency plans/workforce planning please on the link to see the Guide produce by Clarkson Wright & Jakes

 It is possible that practice staff will be stopped by police as they check whether people have a reason not to stay at home.
 We have prepared a draft template letter with the CCG that you can issue to staff.
 It explains the bearer of the letter is a key worker and therefore has permission to travel.

 The BMA have produced guidance on occupational health issues during the covid pandemic.

 Volunteers can make an important contribution to primary care teams.
 However, there are a number of important factors to consider when recruiting volunteers and deciding how to employ them.
 This guidance from NHS employers will help to guide you on how to recruit and utilise volunteers during the pandemic.

 With new national restrictions in place, the Government is advising people who are clinically extremely vulnerable to work from home.
 The BMA has now published some FAQs explain what this means for doctors in that group, or who live with someone who is.